Spotted hyena: Hunting and use in traditional medicine

 The spotted hyena has been hunted for its body parts for use in traditional medicine, for amusement, and for sport, though this is rare, as the species is generally not considered attractive.
 There is fossil evidence of humans in Middle Pleistocene Europe butchering and presumably consuming spotted hyenas.
 Such incidences are rare in modern Africa, where most tribes, even those known to eat unusual kinds of meat, generally despise hyena flesh.

 Several authors during the Scramble for Africa attested that, despite its physical strength, the spotted hyena poses no danger to hunters when captured or cornered.
 It was often the case that native skinners refused to even touch hyena carcasses, though this was not usually a problem, as hyena skins were not considered attractive.

 In Burkina Faso, the hyena's tail is used for medicinal and magical purposes.
 In Cameroon, Côte d'Ivoire and Senegal, the animals' whole body is harvested for bushmeat and medicine.
 In Malawi and Tanzania, the genitalia, nose tips and tails are used for traditional medicine.
 In Mozambique, traditional healers use various spotted hyena body parts, particularly the paws.
 Oromo hunters typically go through ritual purification after killing hyenas.
-Kujamaat hunters traditionally treat the spotted hyenas they kill with the same respect due to deceased tribal elders, in order to avoid retribution from hyena spirits acting on behalf of the dead animal.
+Kujamaat hunters traditionally treat the spotted hyenas they kill with the same respect due to deceased tribal elders, to avoid retribution from hyena spirits acting on behalf of the dead animal.

 During the early years of Dutch colonisation in southern Africa, hyenas (referred to as "wolves" by the colonists) were especially susceptible to trapping, as their predilection for eating carrion, and lack of caution about enclosed spaces, worked against them.
 A feature of many frontier farms was the wolwehok (hyena trap), which was roughly constructed from stone or wood and baited with meat.
 The trap featured a trap-door, which was designed to shut once the bait was disturbed.
 In the Cape Colony, spotted hyenas were often hunted by tracking them to their dens and shooting them as they escaped.
 Another hunting method was to trap them in their dens and dazzle them with torchlight, before stabbing them in the heart with a long knife.

 When chased by hunting dogs, spotted hyenas often attack back, unless the dogs are of exceptionally large, powerful breeds.
 James Stevenson-Hamilton wrote that wounded spotted hyenas could be dangerous adversaries for hunting dogs, recording an incident in which a hyena managed to kill a dog with a single bite to the neck without breaking the skin.
 Further difficulties in killing spotted hyenas with dogs include the species' thick skin, which prevents dogs from inflicting serious damage to the animal's muscles.